duguyue100/conceptors/README.md

 ## Updates

 + Structure sketch
++ First working version [2015-02-26]

 ## Notes

 + Based on my reading so far, there is really no training for the network.
 The readout weights and target weights are calculated analytically.

++ I did a test of using two patterns, then it's able to recall barely. (this implementation is purly based on the `test.m` of the file) [2015-02-26]

 ## Contacts
 Yuhuang Hu